U.N. aid chief demands Security Council action on Syria aid access

 By Michelle Nichols

-UNITED NATIONS U.N. aid chief Valerie Amos demanded stronger action by the U.N.
+UNITED NATIONS, Oct 25 U.N. aid chief Valerie Amos demanded stronger action by the U.N.
 Security Council on Friday to get desperately needed aid into Syria, where 2.5 million people in need have not received help for almost a year.

 "This is a race against time.
 Three weeks have passed since the adoption of this council's statement with little change to report," Amos told the Security Council.
 "As we deliberate, people continue to die unnecessarily."